A dog and his human hiking in the mountains of Colorado.

 • Collapse

-For additional information and guidelines on altitude sickness, read our blog on how altitude affects pets and preventing altitude sickness.
-Remember, nothing will ruin a hike faster than having to carry your dog out due to exhaustion, sickness or other altitude problem.
+For more information and guidelines on altitude sickness, read our blog on how altitude affects pets and preventing altitude sickness.
+Nothing will ruin a hike faster than having to carry your dog out due to exhaustion, sickness or other altitude problem.

-If your dog is bitten by a rattlesnake – regardless of where the bite occurs on the body – you’ll have about an hour to get your dog to a pet emergency facility for medical care before debilitating and life-threatening symptoms take hold.
+If your dog is bitten by a rattlesnake, you have about an hour to get to a pet emergency facility for medical care, regardless of where the bite is on the body.
+Prompt treatment is crucial to prevent debilitating and life-threatening symptoms.

 Rattlesnake venom is highly toxic and causes pain, swelling, internal bleeding, difficulty breathing, shock and death within a relatively short period of time.
 Treatment for rattlesnake bites typically requires the administration of Antivenin (sometimes several doses) along with intravenous fluids and 24-hour monitoring.
 Survival often depends on how quickly treatment is provided.
 These are all reasons why it is important to not let this happen to your dog while out on the trail.